A guide to free credit checks

 What should I be looking for in my credit report?

-- missed/defaulted payments, monthly payments,
+- Missed/defaulted payments, monthly payments, forgotten accounts

-- inaccurate addresses on accounts
+- Inaccurate addresses on accounts

-- signs of identity theft
+- Signs of identity theft

 Why is my credit history recorded?